VikasYadav99/Pure_Pursuit-with-Image_Processing/README.md

 6. Open new tab in the terminal and run the controls.py script. (rosrun vac_description controls.py)

 Now you can see the robot following the pre-defined path.

+Program for locomotion and pure pursuit controller are in controls.py, pure_pursuit.py and image_process.py under scripts folder.